Next Event: Overnight at the British Museum- Saturday 24th October

 In Dumnonika we strive to use the evidence available to present the most accurate portrayal of these people possible, to educate and entertain the public, opening their eyes to Britain before Rome.

 Using the old British 'Celtic', ‘Dumnonika’ literally means ‘of the Dumnonii’, a British tribe originally inhabiting Devon, Cornwall and parts of West Somerset.
 Unlike most Iron Age re-enactment groups we focus our presentation (where possible) on a specific area and time period, avoiding a mixture of kit separated by hundreds of miles and hundreds of years.
-By covering the 1st Century AD we can present both the period preceding and immediately following the coming of Rome to Britain.
-By representing a tribe that was apparently so little touched by the arrival of the legions, we can show the colour and culture of the British people that existed even before Rome’s ‘civilising’ influence, or work alongside Roman groups covering the invasion.
+By covering the last century of the British Iron Age in the South West, 50BC to AD50, we can present a people who have seen their world shattered by the Roman conquest of Gaul and are concerned about when Rome's armies will come to Britain, but are still definitely British and not Romano-British.
+We can show the colour and culture of the British people that existed even before Rome’s ‘civilising’ influence, or work alongside Roman groups covering the invasion.

 Yup, that's right!
 Dumnonika has our own blog, posting about all things related to the group, discussing recent events, shield making, filming and new research.
 Find out more here.